WebDevStudios/aad-first-party-sso-wordpress/README.md

-# Azure Active Directory Single Sign-on for WordPress
+# Azure Active Directory First-Party Single Sign-on for WordPress

 A WordPress plugin that allows organizations to use their Azure Active Directory user accounts to sign in to WordPress.
 Organizations with Office 365 already have